rednafi/rednafi.com/content/go/circuit_breaker.md

 Besides retries, circuit breakers[^1] are probably one of the most commonly employed resilience patterns in distributed systems.
-While writing a retry routine is pretty straightforward, implementing a circuit breaker requires a bit more effort.
+While writing a retry routine is pretty simple, implementing a circuit breaker needs a little bit of work.

 I realized that I usually just go for off-the-shelf libraries for circuit breaking and haven't written one from scratch before.
 So, this is an attempt to create a sloppy one in